zoolanders/documentation/src/essentials-for-zoo/core/seo.md

 # SEO

-ZOOlanders Essentials adds several SEO improvements, disabled by default, leaving up to you to decide when and what best works for your project.
-The settings are to be found in the ZOOlanders ZOOseo Plugin configuration:
+Essentials adds several SEO improvements, disabled by default, leaving up to you to decide when and what best works for your project.
+The settings are to be found in the _ZOO SEO - Essentials_ plugin configuration:

 - `Category path in URL`: If enabled it will generate the url using the category structure, the **item**/**category** is in, removing the `/category` and `/item` and limiting the alias conflicts between category/items to the same level.
 The resulting URL could look like `/baseurl/category/sub-category/sub-sub-category/item-alias`.
 - `Remove /item`: If enabled the `/item` part will be removed from the generated SEF urls.